Terms of services

 Effective on the 5th January, 2023

 STAKHA, a company registered under the laws of France under the number 889 236 451 000 15 R.C.S.
-Nanterre with registered offices at 21 Parc de la Bérengère 92210 Saint-Cloud, owns and manages a recruiting platform named STAKHA (hereinafter “STAKHA”).
+Nanterre with registered offices at 99 Avenue Achille Peretti 92200 Neuilly-sur-Seine, owns and manages a recruiting platform named STAKHA (hereinafter “STAKHA”).
 The Customer wishes the use of STAKHA to hire specific personnel in the field of digital development.
-The present Terms of services (hereinafter “the ToS”) constitute the entire agreement between STAKHA and the Customer (hereinafter “the Agreement”) in relation to the provision of the Services and Platform.
+The present Terms of services (hereinafter “the ToS”) constitute the entire agreement between STAKHA and the Customer (hereinafter “the Agreement”) in relation to the provision of the Services and Platform and supersede all other terms and conditions in the event of a conflict.
 STAKHA and the Customer are each individually referred to as a "Party" and are collectively referred to as the "Parties".